bernardosulzbach/unleash-the-geek-amadeus/README.md

 # Unleash the Geek by Amadeus

-My solution to the Unleash the Geek contest
+My solution to the Unleash the Geek contest.

+It reached the Silver League.